 As part of your ESOP package, you will also get access to a simple dashboard for the Company to keep track of how many options have been issued, how many have vested, and how many are left to grant to future employees.
 Each employee will be provided an account where they can keep track of their options, without seeing any other confidential information of the Company.

 ESOPs seem like a no brainer – Why doesn’t every start-up have one?

 Start-ups will often talk about offering shares to early stage employees, and they will maybe even promise it, but often, they don’t make it happen.
 Why not?
 They think it is too complicated, too expensive and too time consuming.

 Well, that was true.
 But now, Cake can help.

 Cake offers template designed ESOPs, which can be individually altered to suit your specific needs – in minutes.
 Cake can assist in getting basic valuations, the sending of offers, electronic executions, and setting up automatic vesting rules in the platform.
 It’s all about setting and forgetting, and watching the benefits roll in.
-Book a demo today to see it all in action.
+Book a demo to see how it all works.

 Cake makes equity easy.

-If you liked this article, check out Early Bird Gets the Worm – 5 Reasons to Set Up Your ESOP Now
+If you liked this article, check out What’s the difference between an ESS and an ESOP? or Early Bird Gets the Worm – 5 Reasons to Set Up Your ESOP Now

 This blog is designed and intended to provide general information in summary form on general topics.
 The material may not apply to all jurisdictions.
 The contents do not constitute legal, financial or tax advice.
 The contents is not intended to be a substitute for such advice and should not be relied upon as such.
 If you would like to chat with a lawyer, please get in touch and we can introduce you to one of our very friendly legal partners.